BipedalMonkey/kickstart-modular.nvim/README.md

 # kickstart-modular.nvim

+## Disclaimer

+i got no idea what the fuck i'm doing i make shit up as i go

+keep ballin'

 ## Introduction

 *This is a fork of [nvim-lua/kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim) that moves from a single file to a multi file configuration.*